ricol03/ricol03/README.md

-- 👋 Hi, I’m @ricol03! >:3
-- 👀 I’m interested in programming, tech, gaming, anime and music.
-- 🌱 I’m currently learning HTML, CSS, JS, C and C#.
-- 📫 You can reach me on Discord.
-It's ricol03#4940.
+Hi, I’m @ricol03, computer engineering student in college.
+Interested in programming, tech, gaming, anime and music.
+Let me know if I'm doing mistakes, I'd love to have some guidance, specially with Git anf GitHub as a whole, as I don't know much as of yet.
+I’m currently learning HTML, CSS, JS, Java, C and more.
+Reach me on Discord if you wish, my name is the same as on here!